-A lengthy waiting period of eight weeks less two days would follow before Private Rowsell, Regimental Number 1466, was to embark onto His Majesty's Transport Calgarian on June 20 in St. John's Harbour and sail (almost) directly to the United Kingdom.
+There was now to be a lengthy waiting period of eight weeks less two days before Private Voisey, Regimental Number 1462, was to embark onto His Majesty's Transport Calgarian on June 20 in St. John's Harbour and sail (almost) directly to the United Kingdom.
 He was one of the two-hundred forty-two men of 'F' Company and eighty-five naval reservists to take passage on that day.